 4. Rosemary’s Baby

 This is what I call real horror.
-Mia Farrow’s portrayal of a paranoid, potentially deranged mother elicits sympathy and dread.
+Mia Farrow’s portrayal of a paranoid, potentially deranged mother elicits sympathy and dread, at the same time.
 The story is about Rosemary and her husband, an everyday couple, who move into a new apartment to live a quiet and peaceful life.
 Instead, they find themselves surrounded by strange neighbors who might plan something sinister for their newborn.
-She delves deep into the mystery of the house and people around her, only to make matter worse.
+She delves deep into the mystery of the house and the people around her, which only makes matter worse.

 It’s amazing how an over 50-year-old movie has stood the test of time and stayed relevant after all these years.
 Everything from acting to an expertly paced plotline is dramatically disturbing that can unhinge even the best of skeptics.

-Although it’s based upon a novel of the same name, the movie takes a different route to story-telling, thanks to the expert direction by Robert Polanski, the name behind spellbinding movies like Chinatown and The Pianist.
+Although it’s based upon a novel of the same name, the movie takes a different route to the storytelling aspect, thanks to the expert direction by Robert Polanski, the name behind spellbinding movies like Chinatown and The Pianist.
 Even if you’ve read the book and already know how everything pans out, Polanski’s Rosemary’s Baby will shock you, repeatedly.

 5. The Others

 I love how simple everything appears in the beginning.
-Just when you think you have wrapped your head around its intricately woven storyline, an unexpected twist sweeps you along in its current.
+Just when you think you have wrapped your head around what is going on, an unexpected twist sweeps you away.
 The entire story is perched right on the edge of impending disaster.
 The way it changes the direction and pace on a dime is breathtaking.
 Brace yourself for a gasp-inducing twist, the best of its kind.

 The lack of Hollywood-style over-the-top special effects doesn’t impede this gem of a movie.
 On the contrary, it proves that the lack of these only adds to the immersion.